cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## Signature Share Verification and Aggregation {#frost-aggregation}

 After participants perform round two and send their signature shares to the Coordinator, the Coordinator verifies each signature share for correctness.
-In particular, for each participant, the Coordinator uses commitment pairs generated during round one and the signature share generated during round two, along with other group parameters, to check that the signature share is valid using the following procedure.
+To do so, for each participant, the Coordinator uses commitment pairs generated during round one and the signature share generated during round two, along with other group parameters, to check that the signature share is valid using the following procedure.